github/docs/data/reusables/support/submit-a-ticket.md

    You can attach files up to 50MB.{% ifversion ghes %} For larger attachments, such as support bundles, see "[AUTOTITLE](/support/contacting-github-support/providing-data-to-github-support#creating-and-sharing-support-bundles)."{% endif %}

-      {% warning %}
+      > [!WARNING]

-      **Warning:** When you upload an image or video to a pull request or issue comment, or upload a file to a ticket in the {% data variables.contact.landing_page_portal %}, anyone can view the anonymized URL without authentication, even if the pull request or issue is in a private repository{% ifversion ghes %}, or if private mode is enabled{% endif %}.
+      > When you upload an image or video to a pull request or issue comment, or upload a file to a ticket in the {% data variables.contact.landing_page_portal %}, anyone can view the anonymized URL without authentication, even if the pull request or issue is in a private repository{% ifversion ghes %}, or if private mode is enabled{% endif %}.
 To keep sensitive media files private, serve them from a private network or server that requires authentication. {% ifversion fpt or ghec %}For more information on anonymized URLs see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/about-anonymized-urls)."{% endif %}

-      {% endwarning %}

 {%- ifversion ghes %}
 1. Optionally, attach diagnostics files and other files by dragging and dropping, uploading, or pasting from the clipboard.